mfcrespo/AirBnB_clone/README.md

 * [Python test cheatsheet](https://www.pythonsheets.com/notes/python-tests.html)

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone, without the help of Goog\
+le:

 ### General
 * How to create a Python package
 * How to create a command interpreter in Python using the cmd module
-* What is Unit testing and how to implement it in a large project
-* How to serialize and deserialize a Class
+* What is Unit testing and how to implement it in a large project                                      * How to serialize and deserialize a Class
 * How to write and read a JSON file
 * How to manage datetime
 * What is an UUID